 The National Debt Of Singapore

-The answer is that the government does not borrow to fund its running of the country.
+The answer is that the Singapore government does not borrow to fund running the country.
 Instead, it borrows for specific infrastructure projects.
 Once those projects are completed, they result in assets that have value.

-The money cannot be used to subsidize the annual budget, but must be invested in capital projects that have sufficient profit projects to service the debt that funded them.
+The money cannot be used to subsidize the annual budget.
+Instead it must be invested in capital projects that have sufficient profit projects to service the debt that funded them.

-Who manages Singapore’s debt?
+Who Manages Singapore’s Debt?

 - Singapore Savings Bonds

-- Singapore Government Securities
+- Singapore Government Securities (SGS)

-- Special Singapore Government Securities
+- Special Singapore Government Securities (SSGS)